craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 Entering this gate leads into [[#The Damaged Chapel]], where a small trail leads to [[#The Rookie Village]] and eventually the Haven at large.

 #### The Rookie Village
-The so-called "Rookie Village" was - at one point - a small hunting settlement by the name of Belthaenne, but it is now occupied by a number of generally unaffiliated Seekers and is managed by a negligently profitable Goliath merchant who calls himself .
+The so-called "Rookie Village" was - at one point - a small hunting settlement by the name of Belthaenne, but it is now occupied by a number of generally unaffiliated Seekers and is managed by a negligently profitable Goliath merchant who calls himself [[Ondo]].

+A thin trail connects the Rookie Village to [[#The Damaged Chapel]] to the east and to [[#The Levee]] to the south.

 #### The Damaged Chapel
+The Damaged Chapel is a small compound of a main Chapel, a small Barracks, and a series of mausoleums throughout a large yard of marked graves.

+The graveyard is largely uninteresting to those who care little for the names of dead souls, but the mausoleums that scatter throughout are more interesting - once used for the

 #### The Lone Farmstead